AlexandruDbr/US_real_estate_SQL_proj/README.md

 ## Overview:

+The scope of this project is to use SQL and python to modify, query and find insights in the data.
-In this project I used DML commands (Data Manipulation Language), such as UPDATE, DELETE to delete certain characters from rows, DDL commands(Data Definition Language) such as ALTER TABLE to add new columns to tables and DQL commands (Data Query Language) to perform various queries. <br>
+To achieve this, I used DML commands (Data Manipulation Language), such as UPDATE and DELETE to modify or delete certain characters from the data source, DDL commands(Data Definition Language) such as ALTER TABLE to add new columns, and other commands (subqueries, date functions, aggreations, Case, CTEs, Temporary tables, Transactions) <br>
-Also, I have used **Python** with **SQLAlchemy** and **geopy** libraries to get a table from a database, get the exact location of each transaction based on two columns: Latitude and Longitude, and export the modified table back into the database.
+Also, I have used **Python** with **SQLAlchemy** and **Pandas** libraries to import and export data from and to a database, **geopy library** to extract the exact location based on two columns: Latitude and Longitude, and Python to append the new column to the data frame.

 ## About the data source

-The data set is a csv table with all the real estate sales > 2K dollars in Connecticut, US in January 2022.
+The data set is a csv table from United States Open Data portal, with all the real estate transactions over 2K dollars in Connecticut, US in January 2022.
 Link: https://catalog.data.gov/dataset/real-estate-sales-2001-2018

 ## How to navigate through this project:

-The original data set was first modified in SQL, then the data was brought with Python.
-I have attached the modified data source, which will be used in the second part of this project, so you can run only the SQL scripts related to the modified dataset directly.
-In case you want to start from scratch, here's how:
+I have attached the modified data source, so you can run only the SQL scripts related to the modified dataset directly.
+However, in case you are interested to start from scratch, here's how:

-1. First, get Latitude and Longitude from "Location" column.
+1. First, run these SQL commands to create "Latitude" and "Longitude" columns from "Location" column.

 ```SQL
 -- Delete word "POINT" from "Location" column and create a 2 new columns: Latitude and longitude based on 'Location' file